Treasury to begin distributing virus relief money to tribes - KVIA

 Treasury to begin distributing virus relief money to tribes

 FLAGSTAFF, Ariz.
-(AP) — The U.S. Treasury Department said Tuesday that it will begin doling out billions in coronavirus relief funding to tribes more than a week after a congressional deadline and after being sued over who is eligible for the money.
+(AP) — The U.S. Treasury Department said Tuesday that it will begin doling out billions to help tribes respond and recover from the coronavirus more than a week after a congressional deadline and after being sued over who is eligible for the money.

-The $2.2 trillion federal rescue package set aside $8 billion for tribal governments.
-It was supposed to be distributed by April 26, but the Treasury Department said it was grappling with how to do it.
+The $2.2 trillion federal rescue package approved in late March set aside $8 billion for tribal governments.
+The money was supposed to be distributed by April 26, but the Treasury Department said it was grappling with how to do it.

 Tribes sued the agency to keep the money from going to Alaska Native corporations, which own most Native lands in the state under a 1971 settlement but are not tribal governments.
 U.S. District Judge Amit Mehta in Washington, D.C., gave the tribes a victory last week by limiting the funding to the country’s 574 federally recognized tribes while he settles the question of eligibility.